- Program Details

 Highland Hospital has a Special Care Nursery that is staffed by pediatricians and pediatric nurse practitioners, all of whom are very willing to teach residents how to resuscitate and stabilize ill newborns as well as manage common newborn problems.

-All residents spend two months at the Family Maternity Center and attend 50-60 deliveries.
-Residents who choose to follow the Maternity Care Track spend a total of five months working at the Family Maternity Center where they are part of a team made up of Family Medicine Maternal Child Health fellows, OB residents, and medical students.
+All residents spend two months at the Family Maternity Center and attend 40-50 deliveries.
+Residents who choose to follow the Maternity Care Track spend an additional three months working at the Family Maternity Center where they are part of a team made up of Family Medicine Maternal Child Health fellows, OB residents, and medical students.

 Residents learn to truly become involved in the lives of their patients when they provide prenatal care, attend the deliveries and take care of the new babies for a minimum of ten patients.
 Interested residents are able to have additional continuity patients as well as participate in shared care with family medicine faculty.
-In our Rocking Chair Project, residents go to the home of a pregnant mother and help her assemble a rocking chair that is then a gift to her.
+We are in the process of becoming a certified CenteringPregnancy site for group prenatal care.
+Residents have the opportunity to participate in the groups during their second year.

-We have a committed group of nine family physicians on our faculty who provide maternity care in their own practices and serve as hospital attendings.
-Three family doctors in this group are fellowship trained and two are currently doing C-sections.
+We have a committed group of ten family physicians on our faculty who provide maternity care in their own practices and serve as hospital attendings.
+Two family doctors in this group are fellowship and are currently doing C-sections.
 In addition, our faculty includes a long term OB/Gyn physician who has been very supportive of resident education.

 Gynecology teaching is a major part of every resident’s office practice, with many opportunities to learn well woman care, provide contraception, treat STDs and manage common gynecologic problems.
 Procedural training includes IUD insertion, endometrial biopsies, cervical cryotherapy and removal of skin lesions.
 One month in the second year is devoted to gynecological training that includes working with the OB/Gyn physician at Family Medicine and with community gynecologists learning about Gyn specialty areas including Urogynecology and Reproductive Genetics.